menehune23/arduboy-dotmg/README.md

    - Gerber files include a `JLCJLCJLCJLC` text element for specifying the JLC PCB order number location (choose "Specify location" when ordering)

    - In a pinch, regular non-ENIG HASL can be chosen to save money.
 For the system, it looks better with ENIG (gold color).
-For the cart, ENIG is required if chamfered goldfingers are desired.
+For the cart, ENIG is required if goldfingers are selected when ordering.

    - The system board and shell will come as one panel (three boards connected by break-away tabs).
-Separate the shell boards from the PCB and file down any rough edges (pliers might help break off the tabs too).
+After receivig them, separate the shell boards from the main PCB and file down any rough edges (pliers might help break off the tabs too).

 1. From there, it's a matter of soldering the components to their marked locations on the boards.
 Here are a few tips:

-    - For the game cartridge, the Pro Micro USB port should point to the **left** when the cart is facing you (this should be apparent given the outline on the cart PCB)
+    - For the game cartridge:

+      - The Pro Micro USB port should point to the **left** when the cart is facing you (this should be apparent given the outline on the cart PCB)

+      - Trim all leads as flush as possible

-    - For the system, the recommended soldering order is:
+    - For the system, the recommended soldering order is as follows (trim all leads as flush as possible along the way):

+        1. Solder the D-Pad and A/B buttons **first**

-        1. Solder the **back components first**
+        1. Solder the rear components
-        1. Trim their leads flush
+           > There's a 4-pin right-angle header that sits under the charger board, purely for mechanical alignment (no electrical function) -- be sure to solder it **before** soldering the charger board

-        1. Solder front components
+        1. Solder the front components
-        1. Trim those leads flush

-      > The main reason for this is that the screen must be soldered on **LAST**, or you won't be able to solder the cartridge connector or EXT header very easily.
+           > Solder the display **last**, so you can solder the EXT header underneath it

 1. Now, plug in the battery and mount it to the lower back of the system board using a small piece of mounting tape
    > **IMPORTANT!** LiPo batteries can be dangerous if mishandled or punctured, as they can catch fire or explode.
 Use caution and keep this project out of reach of children unless supervised.
 [Read more about battery safety here](https://learn.adafruit.com/li-ion-and-lipoly-batteries).